“How long does it take to lose progress on vacation?”

 This is a frequent question I get from clients: “I’m going on vacation – I’m worried about losing the results I’ve gotten over the last few months.
 How much am I going to set myself back?”

-Obviously this is a nuanced question, because what you do on the vacation is going to play a role in what direction your body composition and fitness moves in a relatively short amount of time.
+Obviously this is a nuanced question, because how you define “progress” and what you do on the vacation is going to play a role in what direction your body composition and fitness moves in a relatively short amount of time.

 How Long Does it Take to Lose Progress?